 No matter how large your home is, it seems as if storage space is always at a premium.
 Storing your stuff, especially the stuff you do not use every day (think Christmas decorations), can be challenging.
 You want to reduce clutter but access your things when you need them.

-Crawl spaces are areas behind walls, in attics, or under our floors which are part of the house’s structure.
+Crawl spaces are areas behind walls, in attics, or under our floors that are part of the house’s structure.
 They may be created by an elevated floor or an angle with the roof and the ceiling.
 They are not the easiest spaces to access, but they are often great options for items you do not need ready access to.

 There are several types of crawl spaces.
 Some are semi-exposed to the outside.
 This could be intentional, especially in older homes when insulation and air conditioning were either not used or were not as efficient as they are now.
 Vented crawl spaces helped keep temperatures steady.
 Nowadays, insulation has gotten so good that these types of vented spaces are unnecessary.